Sreevarshan-fin/Hazardous-Waste-in-Scrap-Yard-Environments-Detecting-/README.md

 * **Reputation & Workforce Impact** – loss of trust, low morale, reduced productivity

-👉 Therefore, there **need to address these challenges** through an **automated, real-time hazard detection and decision-making system** that can:
+👉 Therefore, there is a **need to address these challenges** through an **automated, real-time hazard detection and decision-making system** that can:

 * Continuously monitor scrap materials without human dependency
 * Accurately detect hazardous objects in real time